colbyj/bride-of-frankensystem/docs/reference/question_types.rst

 -  ``textview`` - Display plain text (HTML syntax is supported)
 -  ``video`` - Embed an HTML5 video, optionally requiring the participant to watch it before continuing
+-  ``audio`` - Embed an HTML5 audio clip, optionally requiring the participant to listen to it before continuing

 radiogrid
 ---------